Gukurahundi: Death estimates

-Reactions
+Reactions during the campaign

-In 1992, serving Defence Minister Moven Mahachi became the first ZANU official who publicly apologised for the execution and torture of civilians by the Fifth Brigade.
-Five years later, Enos Nkala, former defence minister, described his involvement in the Gukurahundi as "eternal hell" and blamed President Mugabe for having orchestrated it.
-Speaking at Nkomo's memorial service on 2 July 2000, Mugabe admitted "thousands" had been killed during the campaign, calling it a "moment of madness".
+In 1992 serving Defence Minister Moven Mahachi became the first senior ZANU–PF official to apologise publicly for the execution and torture of civilians by the Fifth Brigade.
+In 1997 former Defence Minister Enos Nkala described his involvement as "eternal hell" and blamed President Mugabe.

+At Joshua Nkomo’s memorial service on 2 July 2000, Mugabe acknowledged that "thousands" had been killed and described the episode as a "moment of madness".